Medication Search - Ibrance

 Each opaque, hard gelatin size 0 capsule with caramel cap and body, printed with white ink "Pfizer" on the cap, "PBC 125" on the body, contains 125 mg of palbociclib.
 Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, sodium starch glycolate, colloidal silicon dioxide, magnesium stearate, and hard gelatin capsule shells; capsule shell: gelatin, red iron oxide, yellow iron oxide, and titanium dioxide; printing ink: shellac, titanium dioxide, ammonium hydroxide, propylene glycol, and simethicone.

-How should I use the Ibrance medication?
+How should I use Ibrance?

 The recommended dose of palbociclib is 125 mg taken by mouth, once a day for 21 days, followed by 7 days without taking the medication.
 This forms a 28-day cycle, which is repeated as long as you are benefiting from the medication.